vortizhe/node_uglify/README.md

 # NodeUglify

-One of the biggest asset pipeline problem is the performance when the js grows.
-Replacing the default ruby uglifier with node [uglifyjs](https://www.npmjs.com/package/uglifyjs) version with a light wrapper to speed up precompilation.
+One of the biggest asset pipeline problem is the performance when js code grows.

+Replacing the default ruby uglifier with node [uglifyjs](https://www.npmjs.com/package/uglifyjs) speeds up asset precompilation up to 800%.

 ```
 # With default ruby uglifier